-FBR & Co, an affiliate of FBR Capital Markets LT, Inc., was our controlling stockholder prior to the closing of the private placement, and two employees of one or more affiliates of FBR Capital Markets LT, Inc. were among the officers and were our sole directors prior to the closing of the private placement.
-These individuals resigned as directors and officers of the Company, effective upon the closing of the private placement.
+FBR & Co, an affiliate of FBR Capital Markets LT, Inc., was the controlling stockholder of the Company prior to the closing of the Private Placement, and two employees of one or more affiliates of FBR Capital Markets LT, Inc. were among the officers and were the sole directors of the Company prior to the closing of the Private Placement.
+These individuals resigned as directors and officers of the Company, effective upon closing of the Private Placement.